Grampound: History

-Grampound also gives its name to Grampound Road which is 3 kilometres (2 mi) to the north west.

-Government

-Grampound is a ward, along with Creed, of Grampound with Creed Parish which is part of Cornwall Council unitary authority.
-The current county councillor is Bob Egerton (Independent).
-Before the formation of the unitary authority in 2009, Grampound was part of Restormel Borough Council.

-Grampound is in the St Austell and Newquay constituency and the Member for Parliament is Steve Double (Conservative).
-Notably in the past Grampound was a 'rotten borough' returning two members of parliament of its own until 1821.
+The population of the town in 1841 was 607.

+Grampound Road railway station opened in 1859 to serve Grampound, but lay some 2 miles to the north-west of the village, in the parish of Ladock.
+A village called Grampound Road subsequently grew up around the station.
+The station closed in 1964.

 Geography

 Grampound lies in the valley of the River Fal north of Tregony.
 It is on the A390 road 10 kilometres (6 mi) west of St Austell and 13 kilometres (8 mi) east of Truro.

 Grampound's linear layout is of Norman origin, with long thin burgage plots extending away from the main street, Fore Street (A390).
-Most of the village core is a Conservation Area, and there are many listed buildings on Fore Street, for example the local school and the Town Hall.
-There is a range of buildings of different ages.
+Most of the village core is a Conservation Area, and there are many listed buildings on Fore Street.

 Demography

-The population of Grampound is a little less than that of Grampound with Creed which was 654 in the 2011 census.
+At the 2021 census the population of the Grampound built up area was 685.
+The population of the parish of Grampound with Creed was 850.